April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 a new South Africa

-a.ained peaceably through persistence, reconciliaCon, and---
+attained peaceably through persistence, reconciliation, and---

 love